The Story of Art: Background

-Art historian Ernst Gombrich had experience with book production before The Story of Art.
-He collaborated with Ernst Kris on an unpublished book on the history of caricature and published his first book on the history of the world for children in 1936.
-That same year, Gombrich relocated to London from Vienna for a job synthesizing the late Aby Warburg’s notes for publication at the Warburg Institute.
+The art historian Ernst Gombrich had experience with book production before The Story of Art; he collaborated with Ernst Kris on an unpublished book on the history of caricature and published his first book on the history of the world for children in 1936.
+That same year, Gombrich relocated to London from Vienna for a job synthesising the late Aby Warburg's notes for publication at the Warburg Institute.
 However, with the rise of the Second World War, Gombrich was sent to work as a broadcast translator at a BBC listening post in Evesham.
-There, he met Béla Horovitz, founder of Phaidon Press, who was lacking materials to publish due to the war and was in search of new material.
+There he met Béla Horovitz, founder of Phaidon Press, who was lacking materials to publish due to the war and was in search of new material.
 Gombrich, having already written a few chapters of an art history book for children while in Vienna, offered the work and was given an advance for the work that became The Story of Art, first published by Phaidon in 1950.

 Summary

 The book is divided into a preface, introduction, and 27 chapters that each deal with art within a defined time period and geographical context.
-A 28th chapter summarizes the latest developments in visual arts.
+A 28th chapter summarises the latest developments in visual arts.

 The chapters in the 15th edition are listed as follows: